-As it is always learning so search results quality is also improving over time.
+As it is always learning, search results quality is also improving over time.

-For example, if RankBrain notices a URL which has a low ranking but providing much better result to users than the URLs having the higher ranking, then it is confirmed that RankBrain will adjust those results automatically.
+For example, if RankBrain notices a URL which has a low ranking but provides a much better result to users than the URLs having the higher ranking, then it is confirmed that RankBrain will adjust those results automatically.

 Well, we have a brain.
 However, the brain memorizes thorough neural synapsis.
 Accordingly, Google’s brain runs on the Google knowledge graph.